In this section, we list limits found in NDB Cluster that either differ from limits found in, or that are not found in, standard MySQL.

 Node and data object maximums.
 The following limits apply to numbers of cluster nodes and metadata objects:

-A data node must have a node ID in the range of 1 to 48, inclusive.
-(Management and API nodes may use node IDs in the range 1 to 255, inclusive.)
+A data node must have a node ID in the range of 1 to 144, inclusive.

 The total maximum number of nodes in an NDB Cluster is 255.
 This number includes all SQL nodes (MySQL Servers), API nodes (applications accessing the cluster other than MySQL servers), data nodes, and management servers.